kaifronsdal/kaifronsdal.github.io/_posts/2024-06-17-a-model-of-goodharts-law.md

     2. **Extremal**: The relationship between proxy and goal breaks down at extreme values.
 2. **Causal Design**
     1. **Tampering**: The agent modifies the causal structure of the environment, changing the relationship between goal and proxy.
-    2. **Generalization**: Changes in the environment alter the relationship between goal and proxy.
+    2. **Generalization**: Outside changes in the environment alter the relationship between goal and proxy.

 ## Goodhart Effects